-We are responsible for licensing Hackney Carriage and Private Hire vehicles and their drivers in the city, ensuring that vehicles are safe, comfortable and properly insured and that drivers are 'fit and proper' to hold a licence.
+We are responsible for licensing hackney carriage and private hire vehicles and their drivers in Cambridge.
+We make sure that vehicles are safe, comfortable and properly insured and that drivers are ‘fit and proper’ to hold a licence.

-We encourage passengers to be informed, prepared, safe and aware and this page gives guidance to support you.
+We encourage you to be informed, prepared, safe and aware when travelling by taxi, and this page gives guidance to support you.

 The difference between the types of taxi vehicle

-- Can be flagged down (hailed) in the street, at an authorised rank or can be pre-booked (there is no legal requirement for an advanced booking)
+- Can be hailed in the street, at an authorised rank or be pre-booked (there is no legal requirement for an advanced booking)

-- Have a ‘Cambridge Licensed Taxi’ yellow roof sign on the top of the vehicle
+- Have a yellow sign saying ‘Cambridge Licensed Taxi’ on the roof

-- Have a crest on the side of the vehicle bearing the words ‘Cambridge Hackney Carriage’
+- Have a crest saying ‘Cambridge Hackney Carriage’ on the side

-- Display a pale blue identification plate on the rear of the vehicle
+- Have a pale-blue identification plate on the rear of the vehicle

 - Have a meter to calculate the fare

-- Can only be pre-booked via a licensed Private Hire Operator (the vehicle is not insured to carry you unless it is pre-booked)
+- Can only be reserved via a licensed private hire operator – the vehicle is not insured to carry you unless it is reserved in advance

-- Doesn't have a taxi roof sign or crests
+- Do not have a roof sign or crest

 - Must wear or display in the vehicle their Driver ID Badge which details their name, their licence number and the expiry date of their driver licence.